How to Design a Non-Inverting Operational Amplifier Circuit

 - Input impedance: The input impedance of this arrangement will be lower that that of the op amp on its own.
 The input impedance of the whole non-inverting amplifier circuit will be R3 in parallel with R4 in parallel with the input impedance of the op amp.
 In reality this normally equates to R3 in parallel with R4, i.e. (R3 x R4) / R3 + R4).

 - Capacitor C3: The leakage of capacitor C3 must be very low otherwise the leakage current will upset the circuit and it will run into the rail.
 Electrolytic capacitors do not work in this position as their leakage current is too high and the circuit runs into the supply rail.

-- Input & output capacitors: As with any circuit, the input and output capacitors must be chosen to pass the lowest frequencies without undue attenuation.
+- Input & output capacitors: As with any electronic circuit design, the input and output capacitors must be chosen to pass the lowest frequencies without undue attenuation.

-The non-inverting amplifier configuration using an operational amplifier is particularly useful for applications where a high input impedance is required.
+The non-inverting amplifier configuration using an operational amplifier is particularly useful for electronic circuit designs in electronic devices where a high input impedance is required.
 The non-inverting amplifier circuit is easy to build, and operates reliably and well in practice.

 Op Amp basics Op Amp circuits Power supply circuits Transistor design Transistor Darlington Transistor circuits FET circuits Circuit symbols

 Return to Circuit Design menu . . .